gvwilson/sensibleadventures/cloudherd/new.md

 Something brown moved behind the trees a dozen strides from the lower edge of the outcrop.
 Something else---something larger---briefly let itself be seen a few strides further away.
-In singles and pairs and packs, the forest was mustering its servants.
+In singles and pairs and packs, the forest was mustering.

 Grappa Gas spat over Big Blue's side.
-"It's holding back for now," he said.
-"But if we go in, it'll be on us like an avalanche."
+"They're holding back for now," he said.
+"But if we go in, they'll be on us like an avalanche."

 "It's not your decision to make," Granna Fee told him.
 "Aft's riding fore on this one, and---"